indefinitelee/FPL-Stats/README.md

 I'd like to use React but not sure where it would be added in here.
 I suppose one table column could be the "custom" total value, which would automatically recalculate other columns such as pace.

+Concept:
+Football is the most popular sport in the world and online fantasy sports are a billion dollar industry.
+While American-centric sports such as football, basketball, and baseball have many options for statistical analysis, there is a dearth of it - at least in the same format as other sports, for football, (that is, soccer).

+Technology: I'd like to use React but am not convinced there is a use case for it in my current concept.
+PSQL backend, ChartJs graphs, bcrypt for storing passwords.
+Not gonna mess with auth until the rest is done.

+User Stories:
+Rafael is a soccer afficionado and wants to see what fantasy sports is like.
+He signs up for the official Barclay's Premiere Leage fantasy game but is not sure which players to select for his team.
+By using FPL-Stats he can see which players score the most points, but just as importantly, he can see which are the best value for their cost.
+Since he is such a soccahead he can enter his own estimates of how many points a player will score and see the differential betweeen his estimates and the boilerplate estimates.
+This allows Rafael to get ahead of his competition.

+Wireframes: Soon to be on the imgur front page - keep refreshing!

+Time Table (NEW!!!): Include an ideal time table for yourself with dates.
+Include time for planning.
+By what dates do you want to get each part done?
+This should be regimented and atainable, but we won't be holding you to it.

+    Tuesday:
+    Approval!
+    Parse data object, setup database, front-end skeleton

+    Wednesday:
+    Set up routes
+      -- set up bcrypt login

+     Thursday:
+     Figure out how to sort the table of values
+      -- React?
+I dunno, any suggestions????????

+      Friday:
+      Keep on keepin' on.

+      Saturday:
+      Chart JS

+Key Challenges (and Proof of Concept): accessing object, sorting table of stats, chartjs?,